Parliament paid substantial amount for power to be restored – ECG boss

-The Managing Director for the Electricity Company of Ghana (ECG), Samuel Dubik Mahama, says Ghana’s Parliament paid a substantial amount of cash before power was restored to them.
+Managing Director for Electricity Company of Ghana (ECG), Samuel Dubik Mahama says parliament paid a substantial amount of cash before power was restored.

 He was responding to the outgoing Deputy Minister for Finance, Abena Osei-Asare who had mounted a spirited defence of President Akufo-Addo’s State of the Nation Address when the chamber was plunged into darkness.